-Zuleyha is also the Managing Editor of the Australian Journal of Islamic Studies journal and the President of the Australian Association of Islamic and Muslim Studies.
+Zuleyha is also the Managing Editor of the Australian Journal of Islamic Studies (AJIS) and the President of the Australian Association of Islamic and Muslim Studies (AAIMS).

 This presentation delves into the concept of “Afiya” within Islamic psychotherapy and psychology, exploring its roots, significance, and applications in fostering psychological well-being and spiritual harmony.
 By recognizing the significance of Afiya, mental health professionals can offer culturally competent and spiritually enriched care to their clients, ultimately contributing to holistic healing and wellness.